-- all Displays or removes all manager IP addresses for the current Vsys. - device Displays or removes all manager IP addresses from all Vsys on the device.manager-ip - enforce Specifies that all Vsys be configured to use manager-ip. - ip\addr/mask Adds the specified IP address to the list of manager IP addresses for the current Vsys.
+- all-Displays or removes all manager IP addresses for the current Vsys. - device-Displays or removes all manager IP addresses from all Vsys on the device - enforce-Specifies that all Vsys be configured to use manager-ip. - ip\addr/mask-Adds the specified IP address to the list of manager IP addresses for the current Vsys.